Women's Health Jul 11, 2022

 • Fecal incontinence

-• Urge incontinence- leakage preceded by a sense of urgenc
+• Urge incontinence: Leakage preceded by a sense of urgency

 What factors can make one more likely to experience pelvic health conditions?

-“Age is a factor with all of our muscle function, not just the pelvic floor,” notes Dr. Ossai.
-“As you age, you want to make sure you have a regimented exercise routine and that you’re engaging your pelvic floor on a very regular basis.”
-She warns that people going through menopause are also more susceptible to pelvic floor concerns.
+“Age is a factor with all of our muscle function, not just the pelvic floor,” notes Ossai.
+“As you age, you want to make sure you have a regimented exercise routine and that you’re engaging your pelvic floor on a very regular basis.
+People going through menopause are also more susceptible to pelvic floor concerns.”

 Cancer

-Dr. Ossai emphasizes that for patients in active cancer treatment and particularly for cancer survivors, it’s “very important” to include pelvic health as part of a broader care plan.
+“For patients in active cancer treatment, and particularly for cancer survivors, it’s very important to include pelvic health as part of a broader care plan,” stresses Ossai.
 “Usually when you’re going through cancer treatment, you’re just trying to get rid of the cancer.
 You’re not really thinking about your pelvic floor, but you start to think about it once you’re past that hump.”

 Lifestyle